 - Damage To Your Property: While damage to other people’s property is covered, you will need commercial property insurance to file a claim for assistance repairing your own damage after an accident or incident.

 - Damage Caused By Underage Drinking: In general, insurance companies will not help you if you break the law.
 If someone under the drinking age is served in your establishment, you will have to carry the financial burden on your own.

 Who Needs Liquor Liability Insurance?

 If you sell, distribute, or manufacture alcohol of any kind, you should make liquor liability a mandatory part of your business’s risk management plan.

-No matter how responsible you and your staff are, you cannot always control the behavior of other people and since your business is liable for damage caused by people who consume at your establishment, it’s important to protect yourself from this ubiquitous risk.
+No matter how responsible you and your staff are, you cannot always control other people’s behavior.
+Since your business is liable for damage caused by people who consume alcohol at your establishment, it’s important to protect yourself from this ubiquitous risk.
 Any business that places alcohol into people’s hands needs this insurance.
-And if your state has Dram Shop Laws, liquor liability insurance may be a legal requirement of running your business.

-The process for finding a great policy boils down to research.
+The process of finding a great policy boils down to research.
 Knowing the averages for your industry and comparing competing rates will help you make the best decision for your business.
 Start with an idea of the risks your business might face.
-Ask yourself: